volixizes/employcord/README.md

 - Can able to approve employees' leave requests.
 - Can able to announce company updates.
 - Can able to register new employees in the company.
-- Can able Be able to update records of employees.
+- Can able to update records of employees.
 - Can able to track records of employees.
 - Know the birthdays of employees in a monthly basis.
 - Know the current headcount of active employees.